jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

 - Timezone field does not "glow" read if the user did not enter anything, it only shows the text "please select your time-zone"
 - When signing in, if the user does not enter anything for email and password, it just says "please input something" for both fields, and then a pop-up that says "the email address is badly formatted" however both fields are blank.
+- If the user enters incorrect username and password, the website creates a popup that is "wordy" and maybe difficult to understand.
+- We should make different messages depending on of if the user did not enter any information in login screen (password/email) or if the user entered information but the information is wrong/does not have an account.

 #### Medium